Create a Website Account - Manage notification subscriptions, save form progress and more.

 For emergency situations that include hazardous waste spills, spills of raw sewage, gasoline, or other hazardous materials, dial 911.

-Yes; a Point of Sale Dye Test application (found on website) must be submitted at least 14 working days prior to closing.
-The cost for a residential dye test is $175; commercial costs vary.
-Please contact Marshall Township Municipal Sanitary Authority to obtain estimate.
+Yes; a Point of Sale Dye Test Application (found on website) must be submitted at least 14 working days prior to closing.
+The cost for a residential dye test is $125 due to COVID 19; commercial costs vary depending on size of building.

-The fee is $3,441 minimum; for usage over 289 gallons per day (GPD), the fee is calculated by taking the estimated additional water usage multiplied by $1,156, plus the $3,441 minimum fee.
-(Fees are calculated by Authority Staff upon application.)
+(Application on website) $3,441 minimum; for usage over 289 gallons per day (GPD), the fee is calculated by taking the estimated additional water usage multiplied by $11.56, plus the $3,441 minimum fee.
+(Fees are calculated by the MTMSA manager upon application.)

 Deduct meters provide readings for water used in irrigation systems.
 The water usage is subtracted from West View’s meter readings.
 A base fee of $64 per quarter is still applied.
 Meters are purchased and installed at homeowners' expense.
-Permit cost is $50 .
-Download an application (PDF).
+Permit cost is $50 (application on website).

-Please contact Marshall Township Municipal Sanitary Authority offices and speak with the Bookkeeper.
-An update form may need to be completed.
-Customers who are moving out of the area must contact West View Water at 412-931-3292 to set up a final reading.
+Customers who are moving into or out of the area must contact West View Water Authority at (412) 931-3292 to set up new water service or schedule a final water meter reading.

-Those requests are handled by the Marshall Township Municipal Sanitary Authority (MTMSA) Manager and go before the MTMSA Board for approval.
+Any requests are reviewed by the Marshall Township Municipal Sanitary Authority (MTMSA) Manager and go before the MTMSA Board for approval. (application on website)

 Customers must obtain a Tapping Permit from the Authority.
-Service line connections are installed at customers’ expense in accordance with established rules and regulations of the Authority.
-The sewer must be inspected by the Authority and Allegheny County after construction and prior to the time it is covered or put into use.
+Service line connections are installed at customers’ expense in accordance with established rules and regulations of MTMSA and Allegheny County.
+The sewer must be inspected by the MTMSA and Allegheny County after construction and prior to the time it is covered or put into use.